nadment/pdi-domino-plugin/README.md

 - Notes.jar can be found in the program directory of any Notes/Domino installation.
 - NCSO.jar can be found in the domino\java directory under the data directory in Domino Designer or the Domino server.

+The DIIOP (Domino IIOP) task on the server must be running for remote calls.

 #### Using Pentaho Marketplace ##

 1. Find the plugin in the [Pentaho Marketplace](http://www.pentaho.com/marketplace) and click Install